-I am assistant professor of philosophy of science at the Faculty of Philosophy of the University of Groningen and at University College Groningen.
+I am assistant professor of philosophy of science at University College Groningen and at the Faculty of Philosophy of the University of Groningen.
+I am also a member of the Young Academy Groningen and an external member of the Munich Center for Mathematical Philosophy (MCMP).

-Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge UK.
+Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge, UK.
 Previously, I studied physics and philosophy in Göttingen and Lausanne.
-I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, supervised by Christof Wetterich.
+I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, where Christof Wetterich was my supervisor.

 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 I am intrigued by the challenge to make sense of quantum theory.
-Existing work of mine concerns the status of quantum states (here, here, here, here), the compatibility of (so-called) non-local quantum correlations with relativity theory (here) and the problem that arise from quantum theories with infinitely many degrees of freedom (here).
+An excellent brief account of my published thoughts has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
+My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my work on quantum theory until now.
+It has been reviewed for Erkenntnis by Florian Boge.

 In addition, the significance of symmetries and symmetry breaking in physics have intrigued me, in particular how symmetries connect to questions of identity among physical states (here) and what it actually means for different types of symmetries to be spontaneously broken (here, here).
 Recently, I was guest editor of a special section on philosophical perspectives on particle physics after the Higgs discovery in Studies in History and Philosophy of Modern Physics, together with Dennis Lehmkuhl, see here.